Where's your head at?

 - At intersections, check for turning vehicles before you leave the kerb, and while you are crossing the road

 - Wear bright, light coloured clothing at night or in reduced visibility conditions.

 - Always use pedestrian crossings

 - Wait for the walk signal.
 Pedestrian countdown timers show how many seconds you have left to finish crossing before oncoming vehicles will be given a green light.
-If you haven’t started to cross, the countdown timers can help you decide if it’s safe to do so.
+If you haven’t started to cross, the countdown timers can help you decide if it’s safe to do so